Bassett88/arkosR36S/Frequently-Asked-Questions---RG353M.md

 4. You can now use File Manager to navigate to /mnt/usbdrive to access the mounted USB drive to copy and/or move files between it and ArkOS.
 5. When you're done copying and/or moving files within File Manager, be sure to go back to to Options and select **USB Drive Unmount** before unplugging your drive or you may risk corrupting the USB drive's file system.

-## Q. How does the low battery indicator work?
+## Q. How does the verbal low battery indicator work?
 ### A. The following will occur:
-- The power led will turn red when battery life is less than 20 percent.
+- Verbal warning when in games if battery level is below 30 percent, then below 20 percent, then below 10 percent
-- The power led will blink red every 1 second when battery life is less than 10 percent.
+- This can be disabled in the EmulationStation menu by pressing start, then go to sound setting, then go to Verbal Battery Warning and set that to off.

 ## Q. How does the movie/video player work?
 ### A. The movie/video player is ffplay.
 More information about ffplay is available in this [link](https://ffmpeg.org/ffplay.html)